-While it is generally true that older generations prefer to call a person directly, and younger generations tend to send off an email instead, there are pros and cons for both methods of communication in the office.
+While it is generally true that older generations prefer to call a person directly, and younger generations tend to send off an email instead, there are pros and cons to both methods of communication in the office.
 On busy days, I receive upwards of 100 emails, and my executives easily have double that.
-I tend to receive 15 phone calls a day, and make more than 20 a day.
+I tend to receive 15 phone calls a day and make more than 20 a day.

 So what are the pros and cons of email and phone calls?

-Pros of phone calls:
+Pros of phone calls

-– more personable
+- More personable

-– able to develop a more in-depth rapport
+- Able to develop a more in-depth rapport

-– multiple topics can easily be discussed in one session
+- Multiple topics can easily be discussed in one session

-– misunderstandings can be dealt with quickly
+- Misunderstandings can be dealt with quickly

-Cons for phone calls:
+Cons for phone calls

-– no proof of agreements or conclusions made
+- No proof of agreements or conclusions made

-– unable to get ahold of person
+- Unable to get ahold of a person

-Pros of Email:
+Pros of Email

-– information is clearly on the screen
+- Information is clearly on the screen

-– can be read/sent at any time of day
+- Can be read/sent at any time of day

-Cons of email:
+Cons of email